Konadu-Akwasi-Akuoko/A-Common-Sense-Guide-to-Data-Structures-And-Algorithms--Book-Summary/README.md

 ![Linear search of an ordinary array](Assets/PNG/Chapter1/Linear_Search__Ordianry_Array.png)

 **NB:** Searching is less efficient than reading.
 Since reading takes one step, and searching can take N steps (where N is the size of the array).

+### Insertion

+The efficiency of inserting a new piece of data into an array depends on where within the array you're inserting.

+Insetting the value at the end of an array is the best time, and inserting it at they beginning is the worst time.

+**Why?** As we've seen computers always know the size of an array, and the index which it begins.
+So inserting a value at the last place is just adding to the size of the array.

+If the array begins at memory address 1010 and is of size 5, that means its final memory address is 1014.
+So, to insert an item beyond that would mean adding it to the next memory address, which is 1015.
+Once the computer calculates which memory address to insert the new value into, it can do so in one step.

+But with insertion at the beginning or in the middle of an array is where the inefficiency lies.
+If you want to insert a new element at the beginning of an array all the elements must shift one side to the right for the array to have space to insert the new element.

+*[Picture of Inserting at the beginning of an array]*

+This means that some of the values were shifted to the right to make room for the `figs`.

+The worst case scenario for insertion into an array is when we insert data at the beginning of the array.
+This is because when inserting at the beginning of the array, we have to move all the other values one cell to the right.
+So we can say that the worst case scenario is **`N+1`** for an array containing `N` elements.